pablodecm/phd_thesis/src/103_chapter_3.md

 and is related with the approach that will be used in [Chapter @sec:higgs_pair].

-Oftentimes, we are interested in studying a subset of all the hard interaction processes, we will referred as signal set of process
+Oftentimes, we are interested in studying a subset $S \subset H$ of all the hard  interaction processes, that will referred to as signal set.
-$S \subset H$.
 This can be a single type of physical process
 $\sigma (pp\rightarrow X)$, e.g. the inclusive production of a pair of Higgs bosons $\sigma (pp\rightarrow HH + \textrm{other})$, or several, which in can be effectively viewed as one mixture component using [Equation @eq:mixture_mixing].
+We can accordingly define the background subset $B = H - S$, as all the result of all other generating processes in $H$ that we are not interested in, definition which could also be extended to include collisions where not-hard processes occurred if needed.
+Such distinction between generating processes of interest $S$ and background $B$ is at the roots of every analysis at the LHC, and it is motivated by the fact that small changes of the parameters of the SM or its theoretical extensions/alternatives affect a only a subset of the produced processes, those that are governed by the interactions linked to the parameter.

+As a matter of a fact, customarily statistical inference at the LHC is not carried out directly on the parameters of the SM or the extension being studied, but on the relative frequency of the set of processes of interest $\phi_S$ or the properties of its distribution $p_S(\boldsymbol{x}|\boldsymbol{\theta})$.
+As previously mentioned, the former is proportional to the cross section of the signal processes $\sigma_S$ while the latter can include properties such the mass of a intermediate particle resonance (e.g. the Higgs mass) or the general behaviour of the differential distribution (i.e. using unfolding methods to remove the experimental effects, which are not discusses in this work).
+Those parametric proxies can then be used compared with the theoretical predictions of the SM or the alternative considered, in order to exclude or constrain its fundamental parameters.